 - Week 2: Finalize projects with potential clients and start work

-- Week 3: Deliver project and wait for payment processing
+- Week 3: Deliver the project and wait for payment processing

 From proposal to receiving money in my bank account usually takes under a month.
 Luckily, the hiring process can be very quick as long as you respond to job postings within 24 hours.
 Anything later than that will probably have too many Upwork proposals.
 You will waste your time trying to stand out amongst a sea of good freelancers.